narhzih/jouster/README.md

-# LLM Knowledge Extractor
+# Parse Mind - LLM Text Analysis API

-Text analysis API that extracts structured insights using OpenAI and spaCy.
+A FastAPI service that analyzes text using OpenAI and NLTK to extract structured insights.

 ## Quick Start